-Curled or curly parsley is more ruffled than flat-leafed parsley, but both are equally lush.
+Curled or curly parsley is more ruffled than flat-leafed Italian parsley, but both are equally lush.
 Parsley root is cultivated for the root and not the leaves.

 SITE & SOIL

-Set plants in full sun or partial shade, and rich, moist soil with a pH between 5.5 and 7.0.
+Set parsley plants in full sun or partial shade, and rich, moist soil with a pH between 5.5 and 7.0.
 If you are still working on your soil you can improve the quality of the soil by mixing in some aged compost with the top layer of existing soil before planting.

 We usually let our plants go to seed. then we collect a large portion of the seeds to re-plant.
 I also like to start some inside about 3 weeks before I plan to put it outside.
-We like to plant enough to use, dry and for the caterpillars to enjoy.
+We like to plant enough to use, dry, and for the caterpillars to enjoy.

-Seeds can be sown in the spring when the soil temperature reaches 50 F. Although hardy, parsley goes to seed in its second year, so it is usually treated like an annual.
+Seeds can be sown in the spring when the soil temperature reaches 50 F. Although hardy, parsley goes to seed in its second year and is usually treated like an annual.